 • They facilitate Scrum events as requested or needed.

 • They serve the Product Owner in finding techniques for effective Product Backlog management, understanding product planning in an empirical environment, and knowing how to arrange the Product Backlog to maximize value.

-• They serve the Development Team in coaching self-organization and cross-functionality, helping to create high-value products, and removing impediments to the Development Team’s progress.
+• They serve the Developers in coaching self-organization and cross-functionality, helping to create high-value products, and removing impediments to the Developers’s progress.

 • They serve the organization in its Scrum adoption, planning Scrum implementations within the organization, helping employees and stakeholders understand and enact Scrum and empirical product development, causing a change that increases the productivity of the Scrum Team, and working with other Scrum Masters to increase the effectiveness of the application of Scrum in the organization.